Stoneman Douglas students face new reality as classes resume

 Story highlights

-- "How do you react when something like this happens?" student asks
+- The school day began with 17 seconds of silence to remember those lost

-- This week, school will be on shortened four-hour class schedule
+- This week, school will be on a shortened four-hour class schedule

-(CNN)Marjory Stoneman Douglas High School students will resume classes Wednesday, forever linked to a nationwide debate over gun laws and mass shootings.
+(CNN)Marjory Stoneman Douglas High School students returned to classes Wednesday hoping to restore some sense of normalcy two weeks after a former student stormed the hallways with an AR-15 style rifle, killing 17 classmates and faculty members.

-With their return, the students will be going back to the school two weeks after a gunman slaughtered 17 of their classmates and faculty members.
-They hid in closets and classrooms as gunman Nikolas Cruz roamed the halls, shooting and killing.
+As they encountered a campus swarming with law enforcement officers, media, and well-wishers passing out flowers, their return was anything but normal.

+"It does give me comfort to know we do have more security, but also, it makes me think back to the day," junior Sawyer Garrity said in a video to CNN from her car, as she waited in a long line of traffic to enter the school parking lot.
+"I know they're all here to make us feel safe... but really it's just making me more anxious."

+Classes began Wednesday at 7:40 a.m. with a 17-second period of silence in honor of the victims of the February 14 shooting, which galvanized nationwide debate over gun laws and mass shootings.

-When school resumes for the first time since the February 14 shooting, teachers hope to ease them back into some sort of normalcy, starting with a shortened four-hour class schedule.
+Teachers hope to ease students back into a routine with a shortened four-hour class schedule this week.

-"We're expecting it to be a little crazy because -- you don't really know what to expect the first day you get back after something like this," said student Sawyer Garrity, 16.

-"How do you react when something like this happens?
-There's no code of conduct, there's no rule book, no guidelines to follow, we're all just guessing in the dark here."
+Fred Guttenberg, who lost his daughter Jaime in the shooting, sent his son back to school on Wednesday.
+He described the experience as bittersweet.

+"I'm not scared because this is now the safest school in America," he told CNN.

 The night before resuming school, Isabela Barry played her guitar to calm her nerves.
-For her, the thought of going back to school was reassuring in some ways.
+For her, the thought of going back was reassuring in some ways.

 "It's going to be weird going to all my classes and maybe not seeing people there," Barry said.
 "I have a friend who was in one of my classes ... and now she's not gonna be there anymore.
-It's gonna be really really sad."
+It's gonna be really, really sad."

 Despite the anxiety, she said, it will be comforting to return to the one place where everyone is bound by a similar experience.